 }

-The simple directive #else is also available in the C# language.
+Else.
 This example shows that #else is conceptually equivalent to an #elif with no condition.
+The #else directive is similar to an else-statement.

 using System;